The Watering Hole Blog

 He sighed and gave me the big brother look.
 But before embarking on my descent, I gave him a second orange & blue Chuck-it ball and told him to hold it in front of Sadie – but not give it to her.
 That way, she would remain with him and not follow me down.

-On the bridge above my head, big brother calls out in alarm, “Googie, are you okay?”
+On the bridge above my head, big brother called out in alarm, “Googie, are you okay?”

-“Yeah,” I reply sheepishly, crawling up the embankment to the bridge.
+“Yeah,” I replied sheepishly, crawling up the embankment to the bridge.
 “But just out of curiosity, what did Sadie do when I fell?”

-There is an awkward silence then: “Uh, nothing.
+There was an awkward silence then: “Uh, nothing.
 She didn’t even blink.
 I knew this dog was ball-obsessed but I have never seen such intense focus.
 It’s extraordinary.”

-It’s also humbling.
-But at least I know where I stand in relation to a Chuck-it ball 🙂
+It was also humbling.
+But at least I knew where I stood in relation to a Chuck-it ball 🙂

 Share this post